Mustapha Heron: College career

 In his first season at Auburn, Heron scored in double figures in every game but one, leading the team in scoring with 15.2 points per game and rebounding with 6.1 rebounds per game.
 At the end of the season, he was named to the SEC All-Freshman team.
 He was also named to the SEC All-Community Service team for his work in encouraging academics for athletes at his high school, Sacred Heart High School, and in promoting a weapons buy-back program in his hometown of Waterbury, Connecticut.

 Heron was selected as the SEC Men's Basketball Player of the Week for weeks 9 and 12 during his second season at Auburn.
 At the end of the regular season, Heron was selected to the AP All-SEC Second team.
 He averaged 16.4 points and 5.3 rebounds per game as a sophomore.
 On April 4, 2018, Heron declared for the 2018 NBA draft but did not hire an agent in order to maintain his amateur status.
 He announced that he was withdrawing from the draft but will transfer to be closer to his ailing mother in Connecticut.
 On May 31, Heron announced that he was transferring to St. John's and intended to seek a hardship waiver to play immediately.
 He was granted the waiver on October 13.

 Heron averaged 14.6 points per game as a junior, shooting 40.3 percent from beyond the arc.
 He helped lead St. John's to its first NCAA Tournament since 2015.
 On February 11, 2020, Heron was ruled likely out for the season with an ankle injury.

 Professional career

 On February 26, 2021, Heron signed with the Leicester Riders of the British Basketball League for the rest of the 2020–21 season.
 In 20 games, he averaged 11.5 points, 4.2 rebounds and 1.1 assists per game.

 For the 2021–22 season, Heron moved to Hungary to play for ZTE KK.
 In five games between September 25 and October 16, he averaged 9.2 points, 2.8 rebounds and 1.2 assists per game.
 In February 2022, he moved to Iceland to play for Keflavík.
 In 12 games, he averaged 16.4 points, 5.3 rebounds, 2.2 assists and 1.2 steals per game.

 In October 2022, Heron joined the Rio Grande Valley Vipers of the NBA G League.

 On March 1, 2023, Heron signed with the Manawatu Jets for the 2023 New Zealand NBL season.

+Heron started the 2023–24 season with Al-Rayyan of the Qatari Basketball League before joining Club Atlético Goes of the Liga Uruguaya de Básquetbol in January 2024.
+He then re-joined the Manawatu Jets for the 2024 New Zealand NBL season.

+On March 29, 2025, he signed with Wilki Morskie Szczecin of the Polish Basketball League (PLK).